 Cut the Fluff Out of Your Travel Vlogs

 While telling a story is important, it’s also important not to ramble and bore your audience.
 Conveying your message in a concise and compelling way can be very effective in retaining your audience for longer.
 Rambling will result in your viewers dropping off and moving onto more interesting content.
 So if you want to do well on YouTube, don’t be a bore!

 Although we say don’t ramble, try not to think about this too much when filming.
-Sometimes while filming your on a roll, your talking with passion and you might ramble a bit.
+Sometimes while filming you’re on a roll, you’re talking with passion and you might ramble a bit.
 The good news is, unnecessary rambling or fluff can be cut out of your final edit.
 It’s all in the editing.